Page Updated on March 27, 2023

 The second challenge was probably actually returning to my own culture after several years in Mexico.

-I found people to be more reserved and less thankful than in their new adopted culture and had some trouble readjusting to ex-pat life.
+I found people to be more reserved and less thankful than in their newly adopted culture and had some trouble readjusting to ex-pat life.

 I had enjoyed showing American executives around Mexico, but found my own culture quite strange, whereas a once foreign culture had become my home.